tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

     }
     ```

-16. Find documents in the index while favoring consistent scoring over faster latency.
-This query will calculate document frequencies across the whole index, and will do a best effort to target the same set of replica for all queries within the same "session", which will help generating stable and reproducible ranking.
+16. Find documents in the index while favoring consistent scoring over lower latency.
+This query will calculate document frequencies across the whole index, and will do a best effort to target the same replica for all queries within the same "session", which will help generating stable and reproducible ranking.

     ```http
     GET /indexes/hotels/docs?search=hotel&sessionId=mySessionId&scoringStatistics=global&api-version=2019-05-06